ansible/ansible/docs/docsite/rst/scenario_guides/guide_gce.rst

   [inventory]
   enable_plugins = gcp_compute

-Then, create a file that ends in ``.gcp.yml`` file in your root directory.
+Then, create a file that ends in ``.gcp.yml`` in your root directory.

 The gcp_compute inventory script takes in the same authentication information as any module.